-In this article, we look at some of the ways in which health and social care organisations can make incremental leaps in efficiency with the latest technological innovations, some of which are available today, and some of which are close on the horizon.
+In this article, we look at some of the ways in which health and social care organisations can make incremental leaps adopting innovative technology, some of which are available today, and some that are close on the horizon.

 The role of technology in integrating health and social care

-UK hospitals are now seeing unprecedented demand for beds.
-At the start of the 2017/18 winter, one in five hospitals ran out of bed space, with some trusts officially declaring they had reached 100% occupancy 99 times in just two weeks.
-And the average daily bed occupancy of general and acute beds has increased from 89.8% to 91.4% over the past five years.
+UK hospitals continue to see an unprecedented demand for care.
+During the 2018 winter, one in five hospitals ran out of bed space, with 99 declarations that Trusts had reached their 100% occupancy across a two-week period1.
+In addition, the average daily bed occupancy of general and acute beds has increased from 89.8% to 91.4% over the past five years.

 - The UK population is increasing and getting older.
 By 2046, it is estimated that 24.7% of the UK population will be over 65, compared to 18% in 2016.

-- More patients with long-term conditions are increasing the complexity of patient care requirements, e.g. the number of patients with diabetes has increased from 6% to 6.7% over the past five years alone.
+- More patients with long-term conditions are increasing the complexity of patient care requirements, e.g. the number of all patients with diabetes has increased 12% over the past five years alone.

-Another well-established cause of reaching maximum bed capacity is not being able to discharge patients who are medically fit but require extra social support and not being able to discharge patients who require some ongoing monitoring.
+Another well-established reason for a breaching maximum bed capacity is not being able to discharge patients who are medically fit but still require some level of support, due to lack of resources in the community and social care settings.
 Technology can assist this process in several ways:

-- Remote monitoring & medicine – by using telemonitoring technology, patients who are generally well but require ongoing monitoring can return to their home in the knowledge that should their health decline, or should a problem emerge, their clinical team will be automatically alerted.
-This would enable earlier discharge, freeing up capacity, but allowing a quick response if the patient’s health deteriorates.
+- Data capture such as remote monitoring & medicine – by using telemonitoring technology, patients who are generally well but require ongoing monitoring can return to their home in the knowledge that should their health decline, or a problem emerge, their clinical team will be automatically alerted.
+This potentially enables earlier discharge but allows a quick response if the patient’s health deteriorates.
 Mainstream technology continues to advance rapidly (the latest iWatch has an inbuilt ECG) and while nervousness over patient confidentiality and privacy will remain, the number of use cases is set to expand exponentially.
-One such medical-grade solution is Kardia ECG, which is able to record a high standard cardiac rhythm using a small and relatively inexpensive pad which links to a standard smartphone.
-With the application of special algorithms, amongst other benefits, the software can assess for arrhythmia, and keep a close watch on patients with atrial fibrillation – even detecting this early.
+One such medical-grade solution is Kardia EKG, which is able to record a high standard cardiac rhythm using a small and relatively inexpensive ‘credit card’ size pad that links to a smartphone.
+With the application of special algorithms, amongst other features, the software can assess for arrhythmia, and keep a close watch on patients with atrial fibrillation – even detecting this early.
 This frees up considerable clinician time and may detect heart rhythm irregularities sooner than periodic outpatient clinics might, improving clinical outcomes.

 Doing more with fewer clinical resources

-Machine learning and other artificial intelligence technologies are also extremely powerful and has the potential to transform data analytics and clinical care.
-One way in which machine learning can be used is to augment the ability of clinicians to find disease in patients.
+Machine learning and other artificial intelligence technologies are also extremely powerful and have the potential to transform data analytics and clinical care.
+One way that machine learning can be used is to augment the ability of clinicians to find disease in patients.
 Using algorithms, new software solutions can now rapidly analyse patient diagnostic images to find clinical signs of illness.

-Large potential improvement in operational efficiency may be realised by using in-home devices to capture data on patient progress following surgery, thereby ensuring close monitoring, and crucially negating the need for face follow up appointments.
-Having such larger volumes of patient data (as opposed to data collected purely in clinic) will provide a much more accurate view of how the patient has healed, and at a much lower cost.
+Significant improvement in operational efficiency may be realised by using in-home devices to capture data on patient progress following surgery, thereby ensuring close monitoring, and crucially negating the need for follow-up appointments in person.
+Having such large volumes of patient data (as opposed to data collected purely in the clinical environment) will provide a much more accurate view of how the patient has healed, and at a much lower cost.

-We are entering a world of personalised medicine, in which therapies, medication and interventions are bespoke to our unique genetic makeup, medical history, environment, and personal characteristics.
-Large-scale initiatives such as the 100,000 Genomes Project, in which 100,000 complete human genomes will be sequenced by the end of 2018, will enable the recommendation of treatments that are optimised for an individuals’ genetic profile.
+We are entering a world of personalised medicine, in which therapies, medication and interventions are bespoked to our unique genetic makeup, medical history, environment, and personal characteristics.
+Large-scale initiatives such as the 100,000 Genomes Project, in which the goal of sequencing 100,000 complete human genomes was completed in December 20184, will enable the recommendation of treatments that are optimised for an individual’s genetic profile.
 This will lead to many improvements and efficiencies including earlier detection of disease, improved health outcomes, less need to repeat or try new treatments due to ineffective drugs, less time in hospital, fewer drugs needed, and less time required by clinicians.

 In the future, with the aid of handheld DNA ‘Point of Care’ scanners (such the MinION portable real-time device for DNA and RNA), a patient’s entire DNA profile will be uploaded, and illnesses or markers of future disease picked up before the patient is even aware.
 Such technology certainly raises ethical and moral questions, but the potential for re-engineering our model of care from one that is reactive to proactive is considerable.

 How can we help?

-We work with healthcare comissioners, healthcare providers and technology suppliers, and take an end-to-end view of the clinical pathway to fully understand the potential of an innovation or technology to improve clinical outcomes, reduce risk and bring about operational / cost efficiency.
+We encourage technology companies to take an end-to-end view of the clinical pathway in which their innovation/technology will be used, to understand its potential to improve clinical outcomes, add value, reduce risk and bring about clinical improvement and operational efficiency.